stormchaserroleplaying/stormchaserRPG/Talents/Magic/Arcane/index.md

 You can use an arcane focus (see [Adventuring Gear](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Gear/)) as a spellcasting focus for your arcane spells.

 ### Cantrips
-You may choose a number of cantrips from [Arcane Spell List](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Lists/Arcane/) equal to your spellcasting attribute modifier.
-If your spellcasting attribute modifier increases, then you learn additional cantrips of your choice.
+Cantrips form the rudimentary structures of magical formulae.
+When a spellcaster becomes comfortable with the basic forms and structures, they can cast these spells without expending mana.
+You learn a number of cantrips based on your proficiency in the various spellcasting schools.
+You only learn cantrips in this way from the school(s) for which you have training.

 ## 2nd Level Arcane Spells